 If you would like to know more about this permit and how you can obtain it easily, you can click here now and access our article.

 Get legal assistance obtaining your student residence permit

 If you consider that doing all the required paperwork and submitting it to the competent authorities is something a bit complicated, don’t worry.

 Our team of immigration lawyers is here to help you out.

-We will prepare, translate, legalize and submit all the documentation so you don’t need to worry about anything.
+We will prepare and submit all the documentation (plus assist you with your translation and legalizations) so you don’t need to worry about anything.
 Furthermore, we will advise you on how to work in the country while studying.